anfit/workspace/README.md

 # Workspace – REST API Interface for File-Based Storage for Custom GPTs

 **Workspace** is a lightweight, standalone REST API service that acts as a bridge between a custom GPT (or any other HTTP client) and a sandboxed section of the deployment server’s **filesystem workspace folder**.
-It enables programmatic listing, creation, reading, updating, renaming, moving, deleting, and committing of files, allowing GPT-based document automation or bot integrations without needing a database or third-party system.
+It enables programmatic listing, creation, reading, updating, renaming, moving, deleting, searching, and committing of files, allowing GPT-based document automation or bot integrations without needing a database or third-party system.

 ![Python](https://img.shields.io/badge/python-3.10%2B-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)